 Thomas Nance could not have been born later than 1748, for on October 30, 1769, he purchased a tract of land in Bedford county, he being a resident of Dinwiddle county at the time.
 He must have been at least twenty-one years of age at that time, or he could not have held realty.
 Thomas was a soldier in the Revolutionary army, and was wounded at Eutaw Springs, South Carolina.
 His first wife was Sarah Gibbs.
-They appear to have been the parents of nine children, named below as branches, though the information is not conclusive, besides it is somewhat contradictory.
+They appear to have been the parents of nine children, named below as branches.

-ST A. NANCE JOBN A. NANCE Bud.
+S. A. NANCE JOHN A. NANCE Bud.
 Blossom.